hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

    to create for the master.
 If not specified, GCP will default to a predetermined computed value (currently `n1-standard-4`).

+* `image_uri` (Optional) The URI for the image to use for this worker.
+See [the guide](https://cloud.google.com/dataproc/docs/guides/dataproc-images) for more information.

 * `disk_config` (Optional) Disk Config

 	* `boot_disk_type` - (Optional) The disk type of the primary disk attached to each node.